Ssavas/fp-division-pipelined/readme.md

 decimal 0.25 = binary 0.010
 decimal 0.625 = binary 0.101 (integer part and fraction part are converted seperately)

-Implementation details, results and discussions can be find in the following article:
+Implementation details, results and discussions can be found in the following article:

 "Efficient Single-Precision Floating-Point Division Using Harmonized Parabolic Synthesis" https://ieeexplore.ieee.org/abstract/document/7987504/